ALKEMIA-CHARLES/News-app/README.md

 # User interaction

 Open the link through browser.
-You will see homepage add source route on browser to vist sources page
+You will see homepage where you will find various news articles.
+I have also provided links to read the news articles on their sources add source route on browser to vist sources page where you will find a list of all the various sources news app gets it news from.

+Finally, there is a contact us route that has information on how anybody can contact the news-app team.

 # Known Bugs